syncfusion-content/javascript-docs/js/api/ejDiagram.md

 ### defaultSettings `Object`
 {:#members:defaultsettings}

-To set the default values to nodes and connector properties
+Initializes the default values for nodes and connectors

 #### Default Value